Cladoniaceae: Habitat and distribution

 Cladoniaceae species have been recorded growing in many habitats and on a diversity of substrates, including soil, tree trunks, and rotten wood.
 In a few cases, Cladoniaceae can grow on rocks, such as Cladonia salmonea which grows on the rock faces of vertical cliffs, or Cladonia pyxidata, which can grow on thin soil on rocks.
 Cladoniaceae species are generally absent from arid environments due to their preference for humid conditions.
 The range of their habitats includes boreal forests, bogs, temperate forests, the tundra of the Arctic and Antarctic, man-made habitats (e.g. roadsides), tropical highlands, and the sandy tropical lowlands of the Amazon rainforest.

 In his 2000 monograph on the Cladoniaceae of the Neotropical realm, Ahti included 184 species in 4 genera, and showed that South America is a hotspot of biodiversity for genus Clanodia.
-Bioclimatic variables significantly influence the distribution of Cladoniaceae species richness in the Neotropics, particularly under conditions of low precipitation and temperature, and high climatic variability.
+Bioclimatic variables strongly influence the distribution of Cladoniaceae species richness in the Neotropics, particularly under conditions of low precipitation and temperature, and high climatic variability.
 Areas with stable climates and higher temperatures and precipitation tend to support greater species richness.
 Twenty-six Cladoniaceae species (25 Cladonia and 1 Cladia) are known to occur in the Galápagos Islands.
 There, some species form mats on lava flows that have developed little soil.
 A 2013 monograph of Northern European Cladoniaceae treated 100 species (95 Cladonia, 4 Pilophorus, and the monotypic genus Pycnothelia).
 In the 2021 key to lichen species in Italy, 86 Cladoniaceae are included.
 In Bulgaria, 55 species in two genera were reported in 2022.
 In a study of the lichen biodiversity in Kazakhstan's Burabay National Park, the Cladoniaceae made up about 30 percent of the species diversity.

 In western North America, the Coast Mountains of British Columbia act as a key phytogeographic barrier.
 This results in distinct oceanic and continental taxa groupings on either side.
 The research also suggests that the southern boundaries of certain species may be determined more by historical rather than purely ecological factors, indicating possible range expansions.
 The highest diversity of Cladonia species is found in British Columbia between 52°N and 56°N, an area that was covered by glaciers until about 10,000 to 13,000 years ago.
 The Cladoniaceae biodiversity in this region represents the richest assemblage of the family in western North America.
 Species diversity declines sharply south of 52°N, with a loss of three to five taxa for each degree of latitude.